BuilderIO/partytown/README.md

 - Debug what 3rd-party scripts are calling into
 - Sandbox specific browser APIs
 - Main thread performance is, without question, more important than web worker thread performance
+- Partytown runs 3rd-party scripts in a web worker to free up resources for your app on the main thread.
+If you're looking to instead run your app from within a web worker, then we recommend [WorkerDom](https://github.com/ampproject/worker-dom) instead.

 ### Goals